dunglas/frankenphp/docs/config.md

 {
     frankenphp {
         worker /path/to/app/public/worker.php
-        watch /path/to/app
+        watch /path/to/app/**/*.php
     }
 }
 ```

 The configuration above will watch the `/path/to/app` directory recursively.
-If any file changes, all workers will be restarted.
+If any .php file changes, all workers will be restarted.

 You can also add multiple `watch` directives and use simple pattern matching for files, the following is valid: